Classification of Kingdom Animalia for Class 9

 1. Mucous-covered Skin: Amphibia are distinct for their skin, which lacks the protective scales of many other creatures.
 Instead, they rely on mucus-producing glands that help keep their skin moist and provide a crucial layer of defence against the elements.

-2. Heart with Three Chambers: Amphibia possess a heart with three chambers, a characteristic that sets them apart from simpler life forms.
+2. Heart with Three Chambers: Amphibia possesses a heart with three chambers, a characteristic that sets it apart from simpler life forms.
 This heart design facilitates the efficient circulation of oxygenated and deoxygenated blood, supporting their active lifestyle.

 3. Oviparous: Amphibia follow an oviparous reproductive strategy, laying eggs that hatch outside the mother's body.
 This method ensures that their offspring are well-suited to their aquatic or terrestrial habitats.